-Pathways at the City Campus:
+Studio programmes at the City Campus:

-Advertising/Branding
+Advertising and Branding

-In this pathway you study idea generation, campaign design, social media marketing, identity design, design systems, and strategy.
-Possible careers include creative direction, marketing, account management, and design strategy in corporate or studio/agency environments.
+In this studio you study idea generation, campaign design, social media marketing, identity design, design systems, and strategy.
+Possible careers include creative and art direction, marketing, account management, and design strategy in corporate or studio and agency environments.